tdtharusha/hotel-booking-backend/README.md

-# Setting Up the MERN Booking App
+# Setting Up the MERN Hotel Booking App

 This guide will walk you through the process of setting up the MERN Booking App on your local machine.